-Introduced in Mac OS X Lion and iOS 7, AirDrop uses a low-latency, high-speed peer-to-peer protocol to transfer data over the air.
-It works between nearby devices over Bluetooth 4.0 and Wi-Fi so both must be switched on on your Mac, iPhone, iPod touch and iPad.
+AirDrop was introduced in OS X Lion and iOS 7.
+AirDrop uses a low-latency, high-speed peer-to-peer protocol to transfer data over the air.
+It works between nearby devices over Bluetooth 4.0 and Wi-Fi, so both must be switched on on your Mac, iPhone, iPod touch, and iPad.

-iCloud is not required for AirDrop unless you only want to AirDrop with your contacts, in which case both parties must be signed in to iCloud.
+iCloud is not necessary for AirDrop unless you only want to AirDrop with your contacts, in which case both parties have to sign in to iCloud.
 There is no restriction on the size of the document that AirDrop will accommodate.

 For security, AirDrop encrypts content as it travels through the air.